osm-search/nominatim-org-site/index.md

 ### Find places by name or adddress (Geocoding)

-Nominatim can power the search box on your website, allowing your users to type free-form queries ("Cafe Paris, New York").
+Nominatim can power the search box on your website, allowing your users to type free-form queries ("Cafe Paris, New York") in any language.
 It also offers a structured query mode ("postcode=12345", "city=London", "type=cafe") that helps you to automate geocoding of extensive address lists.
 </div>